bhk/build/minion.md

    evaluation, and the output file's directory is created prior to execution of the command.

+ * After changes to makefiles affect the way artifacts are built, the affected artifacts (and only those) will be rebuilt.
+See (validity values)[#validity-values].

 Subclasses can leverage this functionality by inheriting from Builder, and can then customize their functionality by defining or overriding properties.